Department of Biology

 INJURY REPORTING

-To report any type of injury, please notify the appropriate representative within 24 hours of the incident, if possible.
+Employees: To initiate Report of Injury, notify the following contact within 24 hours of the incident:

 Students and Volunteers: Please complete the following form and send to the address listed at the top of the form.
 Also, please notify the department safety officer for record purposes and possible follow-up.
 Incident Form

-The Office of Environmental Health & Safety (EHS), with the support of the department and Eberly College, requires specific safety trainings for all faculty, staff and students engaged in laboratory research.
-Below is a current list of trainings which are located on EHS’s website and by following the ‘Training’ quick link located to the right.
+The Office of Environmental Health & Safety (EHS), with the support of the department and Eberly College, requires work-specific safety training for all faculty, staff, and students who engage in laboratory research.
+For more information on laboratory safety (policies, procedures), click here.

-• Laboratory Safety Initial – UP (first year/new hires or volunteers)
+• Initial Laboratory and Research Safety Training – UP (first-year/new hires and volunteers)

-* Please send a copy to Aaron Knight for departmental records.
+* Please send a copy of the certification of completion to Aaron Knight (amk31@psu.edu) for departmental records.
+Training records should also be accessible in the respective labs.

 SPECIAL PROGRAMS